Blog Post

 Conclusion and Next Steps

-This IoT platform demonstrates how Azure serverless services can be composed into a production-grade IoT solution that handles multi-provider telemetry ingestion, real-time rule evaluation, and automated notifications — all while maintaining fine-grained access control and template-driven extensibility.
+This IoT platform demonstrates how Azure serverless services can be composed into a production-grade IoT solution that handles multi-provider telemetry ingestion, real-time rule evaluation, and automated notifications while maintaining fine-grained access control and template-driven extensibility.

-1. Event-driven decoupling through Event Grid and Storage Queues creates natural scaling boundaries between services
+1. Event-driven decoupling through Event Grid and Storage Queues creates natural scaling boundaries between services.

-2. Template-driven device management eliminates code changes when onboarding new devices or capabilities
+2. Template-driven device management eliminates code changes when onboarding new devices or capabilities.

-3. Layered security combining Entra ID, APIM policies, custom platform tokens, and function-level auth provides defense in depth
+3. Layered security combining Entra ID, APIM policies, custom platform tokens, and function-level auth provides defense in depth.

-4. Resilience patterns (circuit breakers, distributed locking, rate limiting) are not optional for production IoT workloads
+4. Resilience patterns (circuit breakers, distributed locking, rate limiting) are not optional for production IoT workloads.

 Recommended Next Steps